 - 5.3.3 Figure 3 shows the compliance actions available to the ERA and how the ERA may apply them based on assessed risk.
-This information should be read in conjunction with step 5.2.138(c)(iii) above.
-Each matter investigated must be considered on a case-by-case basis having regard to the individual circumstances applicable to that matter. - 5.3.4 The processes to be followed and the matters the ERA may take into account when deciding to issue a civil penalty notice are set out in this document (clause 2.15.3(j) of the WEM Rules). - 5.3.5 In determining the appropriate compliance action(s) referred to in paragraph 5.3.2, the ERA will reassess the risk as per step 5.2.713(c)(iii). - 5.3.6 At the conclusion of its investigation, the ERA will notify the Rule Participant alleged to be in breach of the outcome of the investigation.
-The notification will be in writing and include the following information:39 - (a) The clauses of the WEM Rules or WEM Procedures alleged to be in breach. - (b) A summary of the facts of the matters investigated. - (c) The ERA's determination of whether a breach has occurred or not. - (d) In the case where a breach has been determined, the reasons for the determination. - (e) The compliance action(s) that the ERA considers appropriate.
+This information should be read in conjunction with step 5.2.13(c) above.
+Each matter investigated must be considered on a case-by-case basis having regard to the individual circumstances applicable to that matter. - 5.3.4 The processes to be followed and the matters the ERA may take into account when deciding to issue a civil penalty notice are set out in this document (clause 2.15.3(j) of the WEM Rules). - 5.3.5 In determining the appropriate compliance action(s) referred to in paragraph 5.3.2, the ERA will reassess the risk as per step 5.2.13(c). - 5.3.6 At the conclusion of its investigation, the ERA will notify the Rule Participant alleged to be in breach of the outcome of the investigation.
+The notification will be in writing and include the following information:30 - (a) The clauses of the WEM Rules or WEM Procedures alleged to be in breach. - (b) A summary of the facts of the matters investigated. - (c) The ERA's determination of whether a breach has occurred or not.